Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-validate-axialunar.md

 - **Value bonded** - How much LUNAR from the Stash account you want to bond/stake.
 Note that you do not need to bond all of the LUNAR in that account.
 Also note that you can always bond _more_ LUNAR later.
 However, _withdrawing_ any bonded amount requires the duration of the unbonding period.
 On AXIALunar, the unbonding period is 7 days.
-On AXIASolar, the planned unbonding period is 28 days.
+On AXIACoin, the planned unbonding period is 28 days.
 - **Payment destination** - The account where the rewards from validating are sent.
 More info [here](../../learn/learn-staking.md#reward-distribution).
 Starting with runtime version v2023 natively included in client version [0.9.3](https://github.com/axia-tech/axiasolar/releases/tag/v0.9.3),